bmd1905/EasyMLOps/README.md

 The last service in the `docker-compose.kafka.yaml` file is `kafka_producer`, this service acts as a producer and will start sending messages to the `tracking.raw_user_behavior` topic.

-To check if Kafka is running, you can go to the `http://localhost:9021/` and you should see the Kafka dashboard.
-Then go to the `Topics` tab and you should see the `tracking.raw_user_behavior`.
+To check if Kafka is running, you can go to `http://localhost:9021/` and you should see the Kafka dashboard.
+Then go to the `Topics` tab and you should see `tracking.raw_user_behavior` topic.

 ![Kafka Topics](./docs/images/kafka-topic.jpg)